Skip to main content

 Where is it offered?

-The PAP test is available through your local CMC.
+The HPV test is available through your local CMC by a healthcare professional.

 What is it like?

-• The nurse or doctor will gently place an instrument called a speculum in your vagina to help open it a bit wider.
+• The healthcare professional will gently place an instrument called a speculum in your vagina to help open it a bit wider.
 This is to help them see the inside of your vagina and your cervix.

-• Using a swab, they will scrape a sample from your cervix.
+• Using a swab, they will collect a sample from your cervix.
 This procedure does not hurt.

 • The sample will be sent to the lab to be processed.

-• If the results are normal, you will be recommended to redo this test in 3 years.
+• If the results are normal, you will be recommended to redo this test in 5 years for most people.

 • If the results are abnormal, your CMC will contact you for further tests to rule out precancer or cancer.